mulkieran/justbytes/doc/tutorial.rst

     >>> sum([], AI)
     Range(0)

-If the additive identity is not specified, there are two possiblities, both
+If the additive identity is not specified, there are two possibilities, both
 bad:

 1. A RangeError exception may be raised::